kit-data-manager/metadata-editor/README.md

 Metadata Editor
 ===============

 The Metadata Editor is a JavaScript library allowing to generate web forms and validate metadata in an intuitive and generic way with the help of [JSON Form Library](https://github.com/jsonform/jsonform/wiki).
 Moreover, it enables to list various resources given by the user as a JSON object.
 In addition, the editor offers the possibility to the developer to add different icons in order to perform CRUD (Create, Read, Update, Delete) operations.
+In order to support the JSON Schema draft-2019-09, [Ajv JSON Schema Validator](https://ajv.js.org/) has been integrated in the JSON Form Library.

 Objectives
 ----------